ecavgan/BigAddLanguage-LexicalAnalyzer/README.md

 ### Data Types
 The only data type for variables is the integer.
 Integer is a signed whole number that is represented as a decimal data type.
-An integer can be as big as 100 decimal digits.
+An integer can be as big as 100 decimal digits.\
+<br/><br/>
 Strings exist only as constants and are used in the out statements only.

       123113, -5, 0, -314159 are valid integer representations.